Fuel System

 IDLE

-Notice, though, that if the throttle closes, there will be very little air flow.
+Notice, though, that if the throttle closes, there will be very little Mass Air Flow (MAF).
 A venturi needs air flow to work, to draw in fuel.
-So if the throttle is closed (like at idle, we’re not going to get any fuel into the engine!!
+So if the throttle is closed (like at idle), we’re not going to get any fuel into the engine!!
 We need to add an extra port for fuel so the engine can idle – an Idle Port.
-This port is located below the throttle plate, exposed to manifold vacuum
+This port is located below the throttle plate, exposed to manifold vacuum.
+Vacuum sucks fuel into the air stream.

 We can also add a tapered screw so we can adjust the amount of fuel the engine draws while idling – “tune” it.
 Notice the idle port draws its fuel from the main jet?